lpn-plant/lpntpm-docs/docs/TPM_with_LPC_protocol.md

 The goal of this application if to test the communication between FPGA and MCU by internal `Wishbone` (and using interrupts).

-`Quicklogic EOS S3` is rather complex circuitm what you can see studying it's [Technical Reference Manual](https://cdn.sparkfun.com/assets/f/2/a/c/5/QL-S3-Technical-Reference-Manual-revisionv1.1a.pdf).
+`Quicklogic EOS S3` is rather complex circuit what you can see studying it's [Technical Reference Manual](https://cdn.sparkfun.com/assets/f/2/a/c/5/QL-S3-Technical-Reference-Manual-revisionv1.1a.pdf).

 After reading this documentation we were missing a few important details that